- Apply links menu

 - Make sure you take all the relevant paperwork to the meeting.

 Ask the school when you attend the PEP meeting how the Pupil Premium funding has been spent and what impact it has had.
 Bristol has given Pupil Premium money to mainstream schools, academies or special schools which Bristol looked after children mainly attend, both in Bristol and in other local authorities.
-We have suggested that all Pupil Premium money for CiC is spent on those children in line with needs identified at the PEP.
-However, schools are free to spend the money as they see fit.
+Pupil Premium money for CiC should be spent on those children in line with needs identified at the PEP.

 Pupil Premium Plus for children adopted from care, or who leave care under a special guardianship or residence order will be paid directly to schools.